The Ohio State University offers many study abroad options, and we are happy to feature several options from the English department.

 Students considered the literature of Jane Austen and Thomas Hardy, and they then traveled to locations throughout southwest England, including Bath, Lyme Regis, Dorchester, Salisbury and Stonehenge.

-Offered during the May session, this summer study abroad program in London enables students to study the art and history of London while also living there for a month.
-Students take a three-credit course that focuses on a specific topic – for instance, London on Stage and Screen.
-Excursions and activities in the city immerse students in London’s deep cultural history.
-This upper-division course can be applied toward the English major, the English minor, or overall university degrees.
+In this month-long study abroad program, students study the literature, culture, history and art of London while living in the capital.
+This three-credit course focuses on a different topic each year – for instance, London on Stage and Screen, or London and Detective Fiction.
+Excursions and activities in the city and beyond immerse students in London’s deep cultural history.
+This upper-division course can be applied toward the English major, the English minor or overall university degrees.

 2020: “Representations of Black London” – Cancelled